The Leading Machine Learning

 Developers wanting to use Arch’s rugged, low-cost IOTile PODs without the ArchFX Cloud factory model can order IOTile PODs through our IOTile Developer Store and use them with IOTile Cloud, our standalone IOTile developer cloud.
 Check out IOTile Analytics on Github and read the documentation on how to do your own advanced analytics with IOTile technology.

-Analytics via third-party tools
+Machine learning predictive analytics via third-party tools

 ArchFX Cloud’s standard and secure REST APIs make it easy to integrate third-party dashboarding and advanced data analytics predictive tools like Tableau, Thoughtspot, AWS SageMaker, Azure AI, Google TensorFlow, and any other third-party tool of your choice.